top of page

 Eronia cleodora (waiting on field images)

 Genus Afrodryas.
-An Afrotropical genus containing only one species: Afrodryas leda
+An Afrotropical genus containing only one species: Afrodryas leda.

 Afrodryas leda (Boisduval, 1847)